top of page

 adding Brandy or a neutral spirit to wine, and/or a mix of herbs, creates a Fortified and Aromatized Wine category.

 It all started when the British could not import French wine, so they went to Portugal to find an alternative.
 However, the wine would get spoiled during transpiration, so they added Brandy to stop the spoilage – and that's how this category was born!
-Actually, it dates even longer than that, when Hippocrates was adding herbs and other things into wine 400 B.C. and calling it a medicine.
+Actually, it dates even longer than that, when Hippocrates was adding herbs and other things into wine in 400 B.C. and calling it a medicine.
 What a genius, right?

 Like in Absinthe, wormwood seems to play a crucial role here.